BT-Creator/GroCart/README.md

 The JS files have been modularized in order to take advantage of the import & export functionality.
 The modules can be found in the directory `modules`
 ##### config
 This directory contains a single file for configuration purposes.
 In order to make sure that the Data visualization works, you'll need to change the base URL to the URL you have configured.
 This has been mentioned in [the setup guide](#setup-instruction).
+#### media
+This directory contains media that aren't images used for styling, such as logo's, etc...

 ### `resources`
 #### markdown
-Contains the images used in this markdown file
+Contains the images used in this markdown file.
 #### sass
 The directory SASS is where all SCSS files live.
-These were auto-compiled to `public/assets/css` using SASS's `watch` function
+These were auto-compiled to `public/assets/css` using SASS's `watch` function.
 ##### consumer
 The consumer directory contains all files that have been complied to be used for the consumer-side of the web app.
 ##### modules